 Irreverent, Honest, and Unforgettable: Anthony Bourdain

 Much buzz and ado about Anthony Bourdain's passing greeted all of us last Friday evening.
-With many friends, colleagues, and even strangers whose lives were touched by Bourdain reaching out to social media to express their deep regret for the loss of such a down-to-earth icon.
+Many friends, colleagues, and even strangers whose lives were touched by Bourdain reached out on social media to express their deep regret for the loss of such a down-to-earth icon.

 It would be a disservice to call Bourdain simply a culinary sensation or TV show host, for he was far more than that.
 He investigated the human condition through food, culture, travel, and the cogs behind these ideological structures.
-His award-winning show, Parts Unknown was a departure from No Reservations -- the latter of which he criticized for being far too commercial.
+His award-winning show, Parts Unknown was a departure from No Reservations—the latter of which he criticised for being far too commercial.

 This led him to pursue a career in the culinary arts.
 Eventually, he found himself working in numerous kitchens around some of New York's finest restaurants.
 As he often mentioned in his show, It was at this time of his life that he battled with drug addiction.
 A memory he often cites when discussing the conditions behind restaurant kitchens.
 Due to his success in publishing, Bourdain was tapped by the Food Network for a cooking show: A Cook's Tour.
 This eventually led to No Reservations, The Layover, and eventually, Parts Unknown.

-What made Bourdain stand out was his authenticity and candor.
-He was a critic of many injustices in the field and he used his show to talk about more than just food but moreso how it created, perpetuated, and reflected a people's culture.
-He was adventurous and witty on screen, with a natural charisma that rivaled every other TV personality.
+What made Bourdain stand out was his authenticity and candour.
+He was a critic of many injustices in the field and he used his show to talk about more than just food but more so how it created, perpetuated, and reflected a people's culture.
+He was adventurous and witty on-screen, with a natural charisma that rivalled every other TV personality.